Nina Bratchikova: 2013

 In January, Bratchikova lost in the first round of the Australian Open to Kirsten Flipkens.

 Two weeks later, she reached semifinals of the Pattaya Open, winning against Shahar Pe'er, Daniela Hantuchova, Ayumi Morita and losing to Sabine Lisicki.

 In July, Bratchikova lost in the first round in Budapest to world No. 71, María Teresa Torró.
 But in doubles with Anna Tatishvili, she reached the final and lost against Andrea Hlaváčková and Lucie Hradecká in straight sets.
 A week later, Bratchikova played in Båstad and defeated No. 331, Lesley Kerkhove.
 In the second round, she lost to world No. 76, Johanna Larsson, in two sets.

-In August, Bratchikova won the first round in the qualifying of the US Open, beating world No. 201, Anne Schäfer.
+In August, Bratchikova beat in the first round of the qualifying to the US Open world No. 201, Anne Schäfer.
 In the second round, she lost to world No. 166, Chanel Simmonds, by 0–6, 2–6.